ilia10000/ilia10000.github.io/_pages/cv.md

   - Topic 2: Customizable neural networks in Stata
   - Supervisor: Dr. Matthias Schonlau, Statistics and Actuarial Science
 * Fall 2016 - Winter 2017: Teaching Assistant, University of Waterloo
-* Summer 2015: Data Scientist, Capital One Canada
-    * Took lead on and completed cross-functional Facebook insourcing project start-to-finish:
-        -  Increased app volume to 260% and decreased cost per app by 50% with net benefit of $2 million per year
-        -  Interfaced with Facebook API programmatically to create a fully automated data pipeline
-        -  Performed rank-order and slope analysis to identify optimal bids for demographic segments
-        -  Transitioned model and data infrastructure from Linux server to Hadoop

 * Summer 2016: Data Guru (Research Team), Athos
     * Created Luigi pipelines to automate away EMR jobs saving each team member an average of 8-10 hours per week
     * Increased calibration accuracy by 90% by creating patch to recalculate values in backend and push to users’ app